quickfeed/helpbot/README.md

 #### Autograder support

 The follwing configuration variables are available to enable autograder support:
+Currently, we have to run the bot on the same *physical* server as autograder for this to work.

 ```toml
 autograder = true             # enable autograder support for this instance